rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 In their seminal 1943 work on logic in artificial neural networks, [McCulloch & Pitts](https://home.csulb.edu/~cwallis/382/readings/482/mccolloch.logical.calculus.ideas.1943.pdf) presented a finite state model of on/off neurons linked by thresholded synapses linked somewhat comparable with those of biological neurons.

-Marvin Minsky's foundational 1967 book [Computation: Finite and Infinite Machines](https://archive.org/details/computationfinit0000mins/page/n4/mode/1up) extended McCulloch and Pitts figurative neuronal networks into a larger layered model that paved the way for contemporary deep neural networks.
+Marvin Minsky's foundational 1967 textbook [Computation: Finite and Infinite Machines](https://archive.org/details/computationfinit0000mins/page/n4/mode/1up) extended McCulloch and Pitts figurative neuronal networks into larger layered models that could perform logical and mathematical functions.

+Remarkably, Minsky noted at the outset of of his work (and at the years of MIT EE lectures

+paved the way for contemporary deep neural networks.

 #### Beyond On/off Neuron Models: To Resting, Spiking, Bursting, Transducing, and Multi-State Dynamics
 Review of bursting neuron mechanisms and types: